Capturing Cambridge

 82 Ainsworth Street

-Number 82 is a mid terace house on the east side of Ainsworth Street.
-It was built some time before 1901.
+Number 82 is a mid-terrace house on the east side of Ainsworth Street.

-On the 1901 census, number 82 is occupied by the Hasdell family.
-Edward James Hasdell, aged 29, is a railway clerk.
-Railway Clerks were the higher tier of labour on the railways, mostly doing administrative and non-manual work, and while hard to get into, clerks had good promotional prospects, job security, good pay and a monthly salary.
-Also living there is his wife, Caroline, aged 26.
-They have a 3 year old daughter, Marjorie Beryl.
+Railway clerks were the higher tier of labour on the railways, mostly doing administrative and non-manual work.
+They had good promotional prospects, job security, good pay and a monthly salary.

-The family move to 35 St Phillips Road.
+The family moved to 35 St Phillips Road.

-David Webb, head, 48, railway signalman, railway company, b.
+David Webb, head, 48, railway signalman, b.
 Bottisham, Cambridgeshire

 Rebecca Webb, wife, 43, b.
 West Dereham, Norfolk